subaquatic-pierre/binary-converter/README.md

 Currently the program only runs test against 3 numbers of each.

+## Dependencies

+- Ensure you have python3.x installed

+The command to run python3:

+    python YOUR_SCRIPT

 ## Getting started

 Clone this repository and change into directory: